matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 - To declare side as not responsible for relationship the attribute **mapped by** is used.
 - A Business Key is also called natural key.
 - Synthetic identifier is an identifier with no business meaning.
-- Object states :
+- Object states:
-    - TRANSIENT STATE : object don't associated with any table row.
+    - `TRANSIENT STATE` - object don't associated with any table row.
-    - PERSISTENT STATE : object with database identity.
+    - `PERSISTENT STATE` - object with database identity.
 Primary key is set of database identity.
-    - DETACHED : no longer manage by Entity Manager.
+    - `DETACHED` - no longer manage by Entity Manager.
 - No argument constructor for hibernate to be able to instantiate objects using Java Reflection.
 - Owner is the entity that is persisted to the table that has the foreign key column.
-- LazyInitializationException : When we try to Lazy Load data but entity manager is closed.
+- `LazyInitializationException` - When we try to Lazy Load data but entity manager is closed.

 | Hibernate | JPA |
 |---|---|